Ali Maddahi, MS, DMD

 Caleb Tam, MS, DDS

 Dr. Caleb Tam was born and raised in the Bay Area, California.
-He earned his Bachelor of Science in Biology (2009) from University of California, Davis, and his Master of Science in Biomedical Engineering (2013) and DDS (2018) from University of California, San Francisco (UCSF).
-During his time at UCSF, Dr. Tam received four Clinical and Research Excellence Day awards and has been presented with scholarships from the American Dental Association (ADA) Foundation, International/American Association for Dental Research (IADR/AADR), Colgate, Pierre Fauchard Academy, Academy of Osseointegration, and Academy of Dental Materials.
+He earned his BS in biology (2009) from the University of California, Davis, and his MS in biomedical engineering (2013) and DDS (2018) from the University of California, San Francisco (UCSF).
+During his time at UCSF, he received 4 Clinical and Research Excellence Day awards and has been presented with scholarships from the American Dental Association (ADA) Foundation, International/American Association for Dental Research (IADR/AADR), Colgate, Pierre Fauchard Academy, Academy of Osseointegration, and Academy of Dental Materials.

-Upon graduating from dental school, Dr. Tam completed a General Practice Residency through Harvard School of Dental Medicine and Cambridge Health Alliance (2019) and has since remained with the program as an attending faculty and practicing dentist.
+After graduating from dental school, Dr. Tam completed a General Practice Residency through Harvard School of Dental Medicine/Cambridge Health Alliance (2019), where he has since remained on board and currently serves as Chief of Dental Services.
 His primary academic/research interests include dental biomaterials, dental regenerative therapies, and the “Oral Physician” training model.